wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

     speedup behavior: **It runs in $2 + 20/n$ hours when executed on $n$ nodes** (typical Amdahl's Law behavior).
 So for instance, running *myprogram* on 5 nodes takes 6 hours.
-  - A so-called "batch script", stored in file XXX.slurm, which is to be passed to the Slurm **sbatch**.
+  - A so-called "batch script", stored in file batch.slurm, which is to be passed to the Slurm **sbatch**.
 This batch script specifies the desired number nodes and duration for running *myprogram* as a job on the cluster.

 The **sbatch** command is used to submit jobs.
 It takes a batch script as a single command-line argument.
-When invoked, it submits the the corresponding job to the batch scheduler and prints an integer job ID after being invoked, say 1234.
+When invoked, it submits the corresponding job to the batch scheduler and prints an integer job ID after being invoked, say 1234.
+After the job is done, two files are created:
-After the job is done, two files are created: 1234.out and 1234.err.
+1234.out and 1234.err.
+1234.out contains the standard output of
-1234.out contains the standard output of *myprogram*, and 1234.err the standard error.
+*myprogram*, and 1234.err the standard error.
 For our purposes, if *myprogram* has completed successfully, the .out file contains some success message and the .err file is empty.
 If instead *myprogram* has failed, then .out file is empty and the .err file contains some failure message.

 In the real world, *myprogram* would generate additional meaningful output files.
 Also, on the activity below your will submit multiple jobs to run